Ranga2904/Azure_ML_Pipeline_Project/README.md

 - ordinal encoding in place of one-hot encoding for variables like housing and education which may have a natural order when predicting policy subscriptions
 - adding the solver_type to assess 'sag' in its performance for prediction
 - Try BayesianParameter search
+- Oversample the minority class to reduce existing imbalance between those who do and don't subscribe